-- 1. provide clear guidelines for good Learning Support practices at the college. - 2. support the learning of all students so that they can reach their individual potential. - 3. ensure the development and regular review of a school wide Learning Support Action Plan.
-This responsibility will be allocated to a member of the Senior Leadership Team. - 4. ensure Learning Support involves a team approach involving all teaching staff.
+- 1. provide clear guidelines for good Learning Support practices at the college. - 2. support the learning of all students so that they can reach their individual potential. - 3. ensure the development and regular review of a school wide Learning Support Action Plan. - 4. ensure Learning Support involves a team approach involving all teaching staff.
 Leaders of Learning will ensure that programmes of learning are developed to ensure all students are able to reach their potential.
-In particular, the following co-ordinators will be appointed: - SENCO: Special Educational Needs Co-ordinator - Literacy Co-ordinator - Numeracy Co-ordinator - ESOL Co-ordinator